guillaumekln/asearch/README.md

 # Introduction

-This project provides a fast approximative string search based on the Damerau-Levenshtein distance.
+This project provides a fast approximate string search based on the Damerau-Levenshtein distance.
 It consists of two parts:

 * the *compiler* that serializes a dictionnary of words into a Patricia trie;
 * the *approximator* that loads the trie and reads search queries from its standard input.